Filirom1/front-tests/README.md

 ## Options

 The script is a facade and wrapper to mocha runner.
-The HTML test suite is not scrapped to get back the results, Mocha runner is invoked directly within the PhantomJS instance, allowing you to specify options like reporter (not all but most of mocha reporters are supported)
+The HTML test suite is not relying on scrapping to get back the results, Mocha runner is invoked directly within the PhantomJS instance, allowing you to specify options like reporters (not all but most of mocha reporters are supported)

       $ headless-mocha --help